What to Do If Your Teen Fails a School Drug Test?

 While a positive drug test is certainly distressing and difficult for you and your teenager, it’s not the end of the world.
 Certainly, you should look into teen addiction treatment options if you feel your child has a substance use disorder.
 However, if it’s clear that it was simply an error in judgment, then think of it as a teachable moment so they can serve out their punishment, learn from their mistake, and put it behind them for good.

-If you discover that your teenager has a substance use issue, contact us today for information on how to help him or her.
+If you discover that your teenager has a substance use issue, contact us as Next Generation Village today for information on how to help him or her on the road to recovery from addiction.